 For video material, please contact the Milieudefensie press office.

-More information on the background of the case can be found on the websitge of Friends of the Earth Netherlands: www.milieudefensie.nl.
+More information on the background of the case can be found on the website of Friends of the Earth Netherlands: www.milieudefensie.nl

 For questions about the court case, please contact the Friends of the Earth Netherlands press office, +31(0)20-5507333.